Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-uyKaboVm6Q0.md

 ### Transcript

-> some animations on the blenders that disappeared oh anyway causes i have no idea i wonder if it's like if you're too far away from them the lotting will clip out the animation maybe but i know give us give us your feedback on the keyword site let us know if that's buggy
+> some animations on the blenders that disappeared oh anyway causes I have no idea I wonder if it's like if you're too far away from them the lotting will clip out the animation maybe but I know give us give us your feedback on the keyword site let us know if that's buggy
 >
 > [Music]